Nooberieno/DnD-Homebrew/content/spells/let-him-cook.md

 You see the spark of potential in your ally's action, and you shout out an encouraging phrase that rekindles their focus and determination

+***Saving Throw***: If the target failed a saving throw it can re-roll the failed die and add your spellcasting modifier to the new roll.

 A creature may only benefit from this spell once per short rest